Roblox/creator-docs/content/en-us/art/avatar/facial-animation/creating-basic-heads.md

 ### RootFaceJoint

 The **RootFaceJoint** is a bone that is parented under the standard R15 head bone.
 This RootFaceJoint bone does not control any vertices, but it must parent all other face bones.
-In Blender, you can quickly add a bone by **extruding** a child bone from the head bone and then map the bone name as a property in the head_Geo mesh.
+In Blender, you can quickly add a bone by **extruding** a child bone from the head bone and then map the bone name as a property in the Head_Geo mesh.

 To add a RootFaceJoint bone: